Technigo/project-mongo-api/README.md

 I've created a RESTful API using Express and MongoDB as part of week 18 of the Technigo bootcamp.

 ## Endpoints
+The API has the following endpoints

 /
 Welcome page - contains a list of available routes https://caroline-netflix-titles.herokuapp.com/

-* The API has the following endpoints:

 /titles